AdamHPro/Timeseries_Crypto_forecasting/README.md

 The architecture of the project consists of the following components:

 1. Data Collection: Using APIs to gather new recent historical cryptocurrency data (comparison with the actual database, and upsert in the db).
-Train the model with the new data.
-A column "has_been_cleaned" is used to indicate whether the data has been cleaned. (/etl)
+Store the new data in data_lake parquet.
+Train the model with the new data from data_lake. (/etl)

 2. Put the result in a volume, accesible by /api

 3. Model Serving: FastAPI application to serve the trained model and provide predictions via RESTful endpoints. (/api)

+4. Frontend Interface: React.js application to provide a user-friendly interface for interacting with the model and visualizing predictions. (/front)